opensensorhub/osh-docs/src/web/sensorweb-api/intro.md

 ## MQTT Binding

-### Subscribe

 The MQTT binding works slightly differently as it is available through it's own TCP port, separate from OSH's embedded HTTP server port.
 The MQTT endpoint is thus always the same and the resource URLs (including any query parameters) are used as MQTT topics instead.

+### Subscribe

-So an example MQTT SUBSCRIBE request could be:
+An example MQTT SUBSCRIBE request is given below:

 | **SUBSCRIBE** |               |
 | ------------- |:--------------|